 Many brands have adopted MIPS liners, and use them in their products from the bottom of the range to the top.
 MIPS is a slip plane technology that claims to reduce the effects of rotational impact.
 Does it work?
 Maybe.
 MIPS, of course, claims it does, and the list of helmet companies on the bandwagon is a mile long.
 We say it is worth the additional cost and weight for the potential that it could work.
 Expect more research in the coming years on MIPS.
 So the bottom line is, choose a helmet that has a CPSC certification, which should not be hard since it is illegal to sell a helmet in the US without one.

 Proper fit is not only important for safety, but also for comfort.
 The best way to see if a helmet fits you is to go and try on the model you are interested in.
 You can measure the circumference of your head to get in the ballpark, but helmets all fit a bit differently.
 Your head shape and how it interacts with the helmet you choose will have a big impact on fit and comfort.
-The only helmets we tested that seemed to offer a universally good fit were the Giro Synthe and the Giro Air Attack.
+The only helmets we tested that seemed to offer a universally good fit was the Giro Synthe.
 Both helmets use the Roc Loc Air fit system, which is the only system that has a tensioning band that wraps all the way around the head.
 Basically, it conforms to your head shape, rather than your head being pushed into the EPS foam in the helmet.
 Bottom line: go and try them on before you buy.

 How to Properly Wear